 Under the Group management system based on an operating company system, PHD is responsible for establishing a Groupwide compliance system, with the Group GC and PHD Legal Department playing critical roles under the Group CEO’s supervision.
 Each operating company is responsible for establishing and implementing a compliance system for its business area based on the principles of Autonomous Responsibility Management, with the operating company CEO, Chief Legal Officer (CLO), and legal department mirroring their PHD counterparts’ roles.
 Furthermore, for overseas Group companies, Panasonic Operational Excellence Co., Ltd. (PEX) assigns the CLOs and legal departments for each overseas office (formerly, regional headquarters).
 These officers and departments are responsible for ensuring compliance in their respective regions.
 Each CLO plays their role in the business and region under the Group GC, working as one legal team to ensure compliance.

-Additionally, we have established a system whereby the Group GC and the CLOs of each company regularly report on initiatives for compliance at the Board of Directors meetings of PHD and each operating company and receive appropriate supervision from these Boards.
+Additionally, we have established a system whereby the Group GC and the CLOs of each company regularly report on compliance initiatives at meetings, such as the Board of Directors of PHD and each operating company, and receive appropriate supervision from these Boards.

 Internal Communication and Training